 “One good test is worth a thousand expert opinions.”-Wernher von Braun

-The Internet is wrought with “experts” that love to copy-paste whatever a millisecond Google search spits out as a means to prove their point.
-Forums and article comment threads are the most prominent places you find these “experts” correcting the world and saving them from their own ignorance.
+The Internet is wrought with “experts” who love to copy-paste whatever a millisecond Google search spits to prove their point.
+Forums and article comment threads are the most prominent places where these “experts” are correcting the world and saving them from their ignorance.

-If we go back just 10 years, we will find countless “facts” we believed to be true and undisputed.
-Go back another 10 years and you’ll find the same thing.
-Hell, go back every year since the dawn of man and there are always truths that have been corrected, adjusted or proven completely wrong.
+If we go back just ten years, we will find countless “facts” we believe to be valid and undisputed.
+Go back another ten years, and you’ll find the same thing.
+Hell, go back every year since the dawn of man, and there are always truths that have been corrected, adjusted, or proven entirely wrong.

 Such is the way of human understanding; it is constantly evolving and adapting to new information.

 Weird.
-Humans are humans, I guess.
-But I say you can be smarter than “humans.”
+Humans are humans.
+But I say you can be more intelligent than “humans.”

-When you say, “I don’t know,” you open your mind—and world—to infinite possibility.
-You are able to see clearly instead of through a bias lenses that wraps your view (which is, again, how most people see the world).
+When you say, “I don’t know,” you open your mind—and the world—to infinite possibility.
+You can see instead of through a biased lens that wraps your view (which is how most people see the world).

 And so on.

-The only real truth in the universe is “I don’t know.”
+The only truth in the universe is “I don’t know.”